 After 7 days at sea (with overnight stops at anchor or in a harbour) we headed out on our last day across the deep blue… from Sifnos to Siros.

-This was our last sailing day and it was tinged with sadness… we’d had much more fun that we expected and taken to the sailing life with ease.
+This was our last day sailing in Greece and it was tinged with sadness… we’d had much more fun that we expected and taken to the sailing life with ease.
 There would be few other holidays that would match this one in terms of enjoyment, adventure, relaxation.

 We arrived in Siros with only a few hours of daylight left – and we wanted to have one last swim in the sea before heading home via a day in Athens – so we headed along the pier ready to explore the town.
 But first we spotted a catamaran flying a South African flag – not a very common sight in these parts of the world!
 So we stopped to say “Hi” or rather “Howzit” – and in true South African hospitality were invited aboard for a beer!